 After a first quarter that was marred by offensive mistakes, Matt Barkley is still smiling.

-The disappointment of two fumbles by his teammates is not weighing on his shoulders.
-The challenge of being the first true freshman quarterback to start a season opener for a top-five team also seems distant.
+The disappointment of two fumbles by teammates is not weighing on his shoulders.
+The idea of being the first true freshman quarterback to start a season opener for a top 5 team also seems distant.

 Instead, Barkley is living in the moment.

 “On one of our first drives in the second quarter, he walks out and says to me, ‘Isn’t this fun?’” said wide receiver Damian Williams.
 “I looked back at him and said, ‘Yeah, for you it should be a lot of fun.’”

 Saturday’s game became a lot more fun for Barkley after his conversation with Williams.
 Barkley and the rest of the Trojan offense overcame a sluggish start to score eight unanswered touchdowns to route San Jose State, 56-3, at the Coliseum.

 In his much anticipated debut, Barkley proved up to the task of guiding the Trojans’ offense, completing 15 of 19 passes for 233 yards and a touchdown.

 The Trojans emphasized short passes and a sturdy running game to take the pressure off Barkley in his first game.
 But Barkley’s accomplishments weren’t lost on USC coach Pete Carroll.

 “Call him an outlier or whatever, but this kid isn’t normal,” Carroll said.
 “But who wants to be normal anyway?”

 Part of what put Barkley in the position to be the first true freshman ever to start an opener for USC was his confidence in himself.
 That poise was needed early when the Trojans’ first five drives went awry and USC found itself down 3-0 at the end of the first quarter.